Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 **If make and R are set up properly, you should be able to run the project in the following manner:**

--Clone the forked repository onto your local machine using the following command:
+- Clone the forked repository onto your local machine using the following command:
 ```
 git clone https://github.com/<your-username>/Thesis-project-price-premiums.git
 ```